NIEHS/DASS/readme.md

 </tbody>
 </table>

-*Table 3.* Hazard and potency prediction scheme.
+*Table 3.* Hazard identification and potency prediction scheme for Key Event 3/1 Sequential Testing Strategy.
 Adapted from
 \[[14](#ref-NUKADA2013609)\] and \[[15](#ref-takenouchi2015)\].

 # Step 2: Select Data Columns for Predictions

-After clicking “Done,” the panel for column selection will expand.
+After clicking *Done*, the panel for column selection will expand.
 All assay endpoints that are needed to apply the selected DAs will be shown.
-Use the dropdown menus to select the names of the columns corresponding to each given assay result.
-Click “Done” to evaluate the values in the column for proper formatting.
+Dropdown menus under each assay endpoint contain the column names from your data.
+Use the dropdown menus to select the names of the columns corresponding to each given assay endpoint.
+Each column can only be selected once.
+Click *Done* to evaluate the values in the column for proper formatting.

 Columns must be formatted correctly to ensure an accurate prediction.
 Descriptions of the column requirements are given below.